ioccc-src/winner/1998/dorssel/README.md

 - Encoding to Morse code: The program knows the Morse codes for all Latin letters (a-z, case insensitive) and decimal digits (0-9).
-Any other characters are replaced by an ASCII space ' '.
-Morse code per converted character is written as a sequence of '.' and '-' characters, each sequence followed by a space.
+Any other characters are replaced by an ASCII space, `' '`.
+Morse code per converted character is written as a sequence of `.` and `-` characters, each sequence followed by a space.

 - Decoding from Morse code: Morse code should be typed as sequences of `.` and